-At Hallinan Law Firm, our theft lawyer San Francisco CA residents’ trust has represented people accused of various offenses, including robbery, theft, burglary, fraud, and other property crimes.
+At The Hallinan Law Firm, our Theft Lawyer, San Francisco, CA residents’ trust has represented people accused of various offenses, including robbery, theft, burglary, fraud, and other property crimes.
 In most cases, theft charges depend on evidence that is seized by law enforcement, either from a search warrant, stopping a vehicle, or searching the defendant and their bag or purse.
 In other instances, theft crimes depend on eyewitness testimony, which can actually be one of the most unreliable sources of proof in criminal cases.

 Criminal Defense for Theft Crime